ComputeCanada/magic_castle/scenario.md

 For `os_flavor_mgmt`, choose a flavor with at least 3GB of memory.

-Modifying one of these variables after the cluster is built lead to a rebuild of the instances with the corresponding type.
+Modifying one of these variables after the cluster is built leads to a rebuild of the instances with the corresponding type.
+If it is the management node flavor, the entire cluster will be rebuild.

 #### `os_floating_ip` (**optional**)

-**TODO: Document this variable**
+`os_floating_ip` defines pre-allocated floating ip address that will be assign to the login node.
+If this variable is left empty, the floating ip will be managed by Terraform.

+This variable can be useful if you administered your DNS manually and you would like the keep the same domain name for your cluster at each build.

+Modifying this variable after the cluster is built will change the floating ip assigned to the login node.

 ### Planning Cluster Deployment